 How reverse mortgages work

-Unlike a traditional mortgage where you take out a loan and gradually pay it back, a reverse mortgage — as the name implies — works in the opposite way.
-The lender makes loan payments to you, based on a percentage of the value of your house, either in a lump sum, monthly installments or a line of credit (or a combination of these options).
-Instead of paying down a loan, your debt grows.
-You don’t pay back the loan until you sell your house.
-If you pass away, the lender sells the house to cover your debt, with any leftover funds going to your heirs.
+Unlike a mortgage where you take out a loan and gradually pay it back, a reverse mortgage — as the name implies — works in the opposite way.
+Your mortgage lender makes loan payments to you, based on a percentage of the value of your home, either in a lump sum, monthly installments or a line of credit (or a combination of these options).
+Instead of paying down a loan, your debt grows, and you don’t pay it back until you sell or move out of your home, or pass away.

-The most widely available reverse mortgage is the home equity conversion mortgage (HCEM), which is issued by private lenders and insured by the Federal Housing Administration.
+The most widely available reverse mortgage is the Home Equity Conversion Mortgage (HECM), which is issued by private lenders and insured by the Federal Housing Administration.
 This loan is available to homeowners who are 62 or older, have significant home equity and are living in their home.
-The maximum loan amount for a HCEM is $636,150.
-Proprietary reverse mortgages from various lenders may offer higher amounts, but the fees may be considerably greater.
+The maximum loan amount for a HECM in 2021 is $822,375.

 Common reverse mortgage scams